convisoappsec/conviso-docs/docs/quickstart/security-analyst-quickstart.md

 #### AppSec Posture
 This dashboard displays information about the Risk Score and MTTR (Mean Time to Remediate).
 It shows the company’s current status and tracks changes over time, based on the applied filters.
 With this data, you can monitor the overall health of your organization’s application security and identify trends or areas requiring immediate attention.

-This view enables Security Champions to gain insights into how risk is evolving across the organization and helps them advocate for improvements.
+This view enables Security Analysts to gain insights into how risk is evolving across the organization and helps them advocate for improvements.
 By understanding both the current security posture and historical performance, they can prioritize efforts and guide their teams in reducing risk efficiently.

 #### AppSec KPIs
 This dashboard provides information on: